Note: As a subsidiary of

 Develop the skills to communicate in an effective, safe and professional way within collaborative relationships in the context of social services in Aotearoa New Zealand.

-Theories of Human Behaviour (15 Credits)
+Human Development (15 Credits)

 Develop theoretical knowledge of social psychology and human development, in the context of Aotearoa New Zealand.

-The Primary & Community Care Workforce (15 credits)
+The Primary & Community Care Workforce (15 Credits)

 Develop an awareness and understanding of the external factors and strategies that influence the development of an integrated workforce, focussed on achieving sector goals and outcomes.